SpaceNetLab/StarryNet/README.md

 StarryNet for the emulation of satellite Internet constellations.

-## What is StarLab?
+## What is StarryNet?

-Starlab helps you to emulate your customized constellation and ground stations with run-time routing for a given duration.
-With Starlab, you can test availability/bandwidth/loss within nodes, check routing states of a node and even damage certain links.
+StarryNet helps you to emulate your customized constellation and ground stations with run-time routing for a given duration.
+With StarryNet, you can test availability/bandwidth/loss within nodes, check routing states of a node and even damage certain links.

 ## What are the components?